cyber-dojo-tools/image_builder/README.md

 See [example](https://github.com/cyber-dojo-languages/python-pytest).

 The tests
-- Verify the start_point files using the command [ [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) start-point create name --git=REPO_URL ]
+- Verify the start_point files using the command [ [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) start-point create name --dir=REPO_DIR ]
-- Verify the start_point is red
+- Verify the start_point files run outcome is red
-- Verify the start_point tweaked to amber is amber
+- Verify the start_point files tweaked to amber is amber
-- Verify the start_point tweaked to green is green
+- Verify the start_point files tweaked to green is green
 - Notifies all dependent repos (not live yet)